Universe7Nandu/Jenkin_JAVACODE/README.md

 **project Number 9**
-Q}Create a Jenkins pipeline to execute any Java Application.
-Keep the application & Jenkinsfile on Github.
+Set up a Jenkins job to pick a Java application from a GitHub repository